tolibear/xeet-wrapped/WRAPPED_OS_IMPLEMENTATION_PLAN.md

 Per-chapter share button:

 **Spec:**
-- Small camera icon (top-right of frame)
+- Small camera icon (top-right of frame) — use Lucide's `Camera` icon
 - On tap: generates image of current chapter
 - Shows share modal with copy/download options
 - Works on every chapter (huge for virality!)